How to Do Sepia Photography

 Advertisement

-Sepia Photography Tips
+Sepia Toner Photography Tips

 Advertisement

-After bleaching, you should wash the print again for 20 to 25 minutes in cold water to remove the bleach.
-While it's washing, you can mix the toner solution in a tray.
-Most toners recommend a mixture of one part toner to nine parts water, but Frost again suggests that you make the solution even weaker.
 Then add the final ingredient, 10 to 15 milliliters of sodium hydrochloride, which controls the intensity of the sepia color.
 The more you add, the darker the tone will be.
-Then, soak the print in the mixture and pull it when it achieves the desired tone.
+Then, soak the print in the mixture and pull it when you've achieved the desired tone.
 Your last step is to wash the print again and dry it [source: Frost].

-Sepia toning a digital photo with Photoshop or another editing program is much simpler.
-First, if the image isn't already black-and-white, convert it to grayscale by clicking Layer, then New Adjustment Layer, then Photo Filter.
 When the New Layer dialogue box comes up, set the values to Color-none, Mode-normal and Opacity-100 percent.
 In the Photo Filter dialogue box, enter these settings: Filter-Sepia, Density-50 percent, Preserve Luminosity-selected.
 You can experiment with altering the density to change the image [source: Apple].
+And just like that, you'll have a sepia toned image!

 For more on photography basics, check out the links on the next page.